marksmccann/froyo/docs/getting-started/creating-a-component.md

 ### Render Something with State

-Now let's make the message dynamic by applying a value from the component's internal state.
+We can make the message dynamic by applying a value from the component's internal state.

 :::info

 Every instance of component has an internal "state"; a simple object that stores data relevant to the instance.
 The data from this object is used to control the behavior of the component relative to its values.
 This concept is known as the [state pattern](https://en.wikipedia.org/wiki/State_pattern) in software development.
+See ["Component Lifecycle"](../fundamentals/component-lifecycle.md) to learn more.

 :::